anandhu-as/anandhu-as/README.md

 Hi, I'm Anandhu as 👋
-I'm a 17-year-old  web developer, and I'm passionate about creating web applications that can make a difference in people's lives.
+ and I'm passionate about creating web applications that can make a difference in people's lives.
 - 🌱 I’m currently learning react js